Life is a funny thing sometimes.

 We got a write-up on Yahoo because of it, and almost 2 years later, it’s a kind of cool story to tell.
 Funny in retrospect, I suppose.

 I cringed when I read this story because the thought of losing wemontage.com is horrible.
+What if someone used a expired domain software to find it and buy it off?
+I cannot fathom the entire scenario, let alone go through a similar tribulation in life!
 But, despite the drama of his expired domain, Dino was proactive about letting users know what happened, which is always a smart thing to do.

 And he got a feature in Yahoo!
 Seriously?
 I can only imagine the amount of increased visibility that gave Dino and Triberr.